 - 1. Promote a respectful learning environment. - 2.
-Promote a safe learning environment where dress does not interfere with the successful and safe completion of learning - 3.
-Promote an equitable and inclusive learning environment in which the dress code does not negatively impact students and staff.
+Promote a safe learning environment where dress does not interfere with the successful and safe completion of learning activities.

+3. Promote an equitable and inclusive learning environment where the dress code does not negatively influence students and staff.